About Super Kickers Soccer Classes for Children in New York

 Classes are offered indoors and outdoors, depending on the season and location.

 Super Kickers Football Club is an advanced soccer training for players looking for a more serious game and skill development.
 Clique here to learn more.

 ***Trial classes are not available for the Winter Season.***

 Yes!
 We offer a prorated fee.

 We recommend athletic bottoms (shorts or sweatpants) and closed top sneakers.
 No open-toed shoes, please!

 Please, wear a mask.

 Every class has the same structure- warm-up, soccer activities, mini-game.
 Children will be taught fundamental soccer skills like dribbling, balancing, passing, and shooting.
 Coaches will add challenges as classes progress according to the general consensus of the children in the class.

-If your child misses a class, he/she can attend one (1) make-up session that will be scheduled by the office by the end of the season.
+If your child misses a class, he/she can make up for one (1) class.
+The make up class must be requested by email to [email protected] and is subject to availability.
 Make-ups may not be carried over to future seasons.

 The only class where parents participation is required is the age 1.5-2 class.
 Sometimes, a coach may ask for parents to join in on the fun, however, it is not required.